Australian gambling tax law

 Will free spins or bonuses be taxed?

-No, even bonus winnings aren't taxed unless you play professionally.
+No, even bonus winnings aren't taxed unless you're playing the game professionally.

-If this is an isolated case, there is no need to pay tax.
+If this is an isolated case, you do not need to pay tax.
 But in individual countries (for example, the United States), withholding tax can be withheld.

 Can casino operators transfer information to the tax office?

-Australian offshore casinos don't.
-However, regulated payment systems can send reports under AML (anti-money laundering norms) for large transactions.
+Australian offshore casinos do not.
+However, regulated payment systems can send AML reports (anti-money laundering standards) for large transactions.

 Conclusion

 Australia provides players with a very loyal tax regime.
 If you are an amateur gambler, then you can be calm: all the winnings are yours.
-But if you are an operator or operate within the business, be prepared to pay.
+But if you are an operator or act within the business - be prepared to pay.
 Always check casino licenses and play responsibly.

-No. In Australia, gambling winnings are tax-free if you play as a private citizen.
+No, it isn't.
+In Australia, gambling winnings are not taxed if you play as an individual.
 This applies to:

 - sports betting;